It's about energy.

 I think of my paintings as artifacts of a journey.
-Although I don't usually think directly about an activity, it's about the exuberance that I feel when swimming, biking, or dancing.
-Sometimes it's about my awe of nature.
+Although I don't usually think directly about an activity when I'm painting, it's about the exuberance that I feel when swimming in a pool or in the ocean or dancing to James Brown.

 collectors (selected)